 Search for placements and find out more about work experience and internships.

 Major employers include central and local government, the police and prison services, the court services, security services, and other non-profit-making organisations, including the NHS, educational institutions and charities that work with young offenders or victims of crime.
 Opportunities also exist in the private sector, for example in private security and in law practices.

 Criminology graduates also work in a range of social welfare posts, such as mental health support and drug rehabilitation, housing (as housing officers or in outreach support roles), as homelessness officers, and in refugee and victim support/counselling.

 Studying criminology develops your understanding of the social and personal aspects of crime, victimisation and responses to crime and deviance, as well as developing specific skills such as:

 If you study other subjects alongside criminology, you should consider the complementary skills they provide you with, e.g. an increased awareness of psychology or politics related to criminology topics.

 Also consider your transferable skills in research, written and oral communication, IT, time management and planning, working to deadlines, and the ability to work productively both in a group and autonomously.

 Most criminology graduates who go on to further study choose from a range of vocational areas including social work, education (PGCE, or PGDE in Scotland) at both primary and secondary levels, and law conversion courses.

 Some students choose to progress to Masters courses, including MAs in Criminology or Criminal Justice, which will enhance subject knowledge, possibly with a view to going on to further academic research.
 Courses relevant to specific client groups also exist, including MSc in Alcohol and Drug Studies.

-Almost one-fifth of criminology graduates go on to further study or combine work and further study.
+Almost 15% of criminology graduates go on to further study or combine work and further study.

 |Working and studying||6.6%|